Ironchip-Security/Ironchip-Windows-Logon/README.md

 Our simplified access can enhance user experience, making it more convenient and user-friendly.
 This is especially valuable in a work or personal environment where you're required to log in to various systems multiple times a day.

 **Extra Layer:**
-MFA adds an extra layer of protection, requiring multiple forms of authentication, such as a password and a one-time code or push notification.
+MFA adds an extra layer of protection, requiring multiple forms of authentication, such as a password and a one-time code, sms code or push notification.

 **Improved Compliance:**
 MFA helps organizations meet compliance requirements and security standards by implementing robust authentication methods.